- Abstracted Manmade Objects

 The Flame is a series based on the idea that light, life, and heat represents a trinity-like belief in planes of existence.
 Red, yellow, and blue all represented different things to the ancient Egyptians.

 Artist Portraits focus on captivating your targeted audience through stylized, location-based photography sessions.
 Each image is tailored to your preference.
 I tend to favor environmental portraits with dramatic skies and hard-edge lighting from an off-camera flash or beauty dish.
-I specialize in composite photography and can easily transport you into a new environment if we shoot in-studio.
 The best kinds of portraits, in my opinion, are the ones that tell a story or narrative using symbolic references to your personality and/or background.

 Live Music is something of a kind because it relies on good atmospheric lighting.
 If you’ve got a good setup going with lighting equipment and want clear, crisp images, I have lenses that can handle this.
 If you need more I have some good connections for DJ and Live Concert lighting equipment or audio recording services.
 Photo or video is available.
 Contact me if you have any questions.